 Amber has an MSc in Cognitive Neuroscience from Utrecht University and completed her PhD at the ARC investigating how foetal and pubertal hormones affect the structural development of the brain and conducted the first meta-analysis of sex differences in the brain.

-Amber also coordinates the Cambridge Prenatal Hormones Study, funded by the MRC, the Wellcome Trust, and the Autism Research Trust.
+Amber also coordinated the Cambridge Prenatal Hormones Study, funded by the MRC, the Wellcome Trust, and the Autism Research Trust.
 She also worked on the EU-AIMS Longitudinal European Autism Project (LEAP).

 Amber’s research focuses on biological mechanisms behind differences in brain development, and sex differences in brain structure, cognition and mental health in autistic and non-autistic individuals .